majacQ/circleci-docs/jekyll/_cci2/project-walkthrough.md

 heroku restart
 ```

-## Using Workflows to Automatically Deploy
+## Using workflows to automatically deploy

 To deploy `master` to Heroku automatically after a successful `master` build,
 add a `workflows` section